-Each vintage era brings with it unique style; the 1920s were a time of simplicity and function; the post-war 1950s used pretty pastels and innovative technology; and the 1970s introduced strikingly bold colour and design.
+Each vintage era brings with it a unique style; the 1920s were a time of simplicity and function; the post-war 1950s used pretty pastels and innovative technology; and the 1970s introduced strikingly bold colour and design.

-In this guide, we'll look back at some of the best-loved trends from the past 100 years that you can implement into your kitchen – whilst maintaining the convenience and reliability of the modern kitchen, of course!
+In this guide, we'll look back at some of the best-loved trends from the past 100 years that you can implement into your vintage inspired kitchen – whilst maintaining the convenience and reliability of the modern kitchen, of course!

-Whilst the Roaring Twenties may be best remembered as the era of Art Deco and stylish decadence, kitchens of the time were more simplistic.
+Whilst the Roaring Twenties may be best remembered as the era of art deco and stylish decadence, kitchens of the time were more simplistic.
 For the average British family, the kitchen was the main common room of the home, meaning it needed to provide plenty of space for socialising, as well as practicality for cooking.

 Those looking to take influence from this era should aim to create a simple and streamlined design that focuses on the joy of cooking as part of family time.